StevieMigan/whispersworld/README.md

 ![Lighthouse](https://github.com/StevieMigan/whispersworld/blob/main/assets/images/index-lighthouse.png?raw=true)

 Site colours and features have been chosen to compliment one another and text color has been chosen to contrast against backgrounds to maximise UX and accessibility.
-The Site has been tested on a range of Devices and on 3 different browsers to ensure a consistent performance.
+The Site has been tested on a range of devices and on 3 different browsers to ensure a consistent performance.

 -Chrome